emicklei/melrose-for-vscode/README.md

-# melrose-for-vscode README
+# melrose-for-vscode

 This plugin is used to edit musical expressions for the [melrōse](http://github.com/emicklei/melrose) music programming tool.
-Musical statements can be created with `.mel` or `.melrose` fiels.
+Musical statements can be created with `.mel` or `.melrose` files.
-Each statements can be evaluated directly with the connected `melrōse` tool, which needs to be started separately.
+Each statements can be evaluated directly with the connected `melrōse` tool, which needs to be started separately, typically in a Terminal Window.
 A statement is evaluated by using the shortcut `cmd+E` and takes the content of the active line (where the cursor is), or the content of the selected text in the editor.

 ## Features